enketo/enketo-core/src/widget/geo-esri/README.md

 };
 var form = new Form( 'form.or:eq(0)', data, options );
 ```

-2. Define the webmap ID in the XForm/XLSForm as follows:
+### B. Define the webmap ID in the XForm/XLSForm as follows:

 XLSForm: